 Methods used to stage breast cancer can be changed to make them safer for the fetus.

 Standard methods for giving imaging scans can be adjusted so that the fetus is exposed to less radiation.
-Tests to measure the level of hormones in the blood may also be used in the staging process.
+The following tests and procedures may be used in the staging process:

 - Sentinel lymph node biopsy: The removal of the sentinel lymph node during surgery.
 The sentinel lymph node is the first lymph node to receive lymphatic drainage from a tumor.
 It is the first lymph node the cancer is likely to spread to from the tumor.
 A radioactive substance and/or blue dye is injected near the tumor.
 The substance or dye flows through the lymph ducts to the lymph nodes.
 The first lymph node to receive the substance or dye is removed.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are not found, it may not be necessary to remove more lymph nodes.

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 - Bone scan: A procedure to check if there are rapidly dividing cells, such as cancer cells, in the bone.
 A very small amount of radioactive material is injected into a vein and travels through the bloodstream.
 The radioactive material collects in the bones and is detected by a scanner.